-At the vaccination today the doc suggested tht my baby might have a tongue tie (front)...he said to look-for if the tongue makes a heart shape or looks like pulled back....we cant figure out both by self and thus seeking help..shall be seeing a pediatrician surgeon to confirm it soon but my.question is
+At the vaccination today the doc suggested tht my three month old baby (oct 21, 2017)might have a tongue tie (front)...he said to look-for if the tongue makes a heart shape or looks like pulled back....i cant figure out both but dont wanna challenge by doc too..shall be seeing a paed surgeon to confirm it soon but my.question is

-1. If she has a tongue tie, there shud have been difficulty in feeding from begining right...my wife n daughter have had a good latch and feed session last three months and her weight gain is good too, but off late (last two weeks)she feels pain n burning sensation in her nipples after feed, doc says it might be cos of tngue tie.....but if its tongue tie, shudnt it have been a problem be from the first day?
+1. If she has a tongue tie, there shud have been difficulty in feeding from begining right.. my wife n daughter have had a good latch and feed session last three months and her weight gain is good too, but off late (last two weeks) wifey feels acute pain n burning sensation in her nipples while n after feed, doc says it might be cos of tngue tie.....but if its tongue tie, shudnt it be a problem be from the first day?

-2. Assuming there is tongue tie, will they be facing any further breast feeding or latching hurdles? as the doc said that the rectifying procedure might happen when shs starts speeching
+2. Assuming there is tongue tie, will we be facing any further breast feeding or latching hurdles? as the doc said that the rectefying procedure might happen when shs starts speeching

 3. Doc suggested to meet the surgeon now and any rectification if needed will be done when she starts speech...will it be too late by then?

 4. Does tongue tie always need a surgery or gets better by itself too?